qiskit-community/prototype-entanglement-forging/docs/3-explanatory_material/explanatory_material.md

 Because entanglement forging leverages a near-term, heuristic algorithm (namely, VQE), a judicious choice for the VQE ansatz can improve performance.
 Note that one way to design the ansatz is by endowing the unitaries *U* and *V* in the Schmidt decomposition with parameters.
 An open question is how to choose the best unitaries for a given problem.

 For a chemistry simulation problem, the number of qubits in the circuit must equal the number of orbitals (minus the number of frozen orbitals, if applicable).

+### Picking the backend

+`backend` is an option in the [`EntanglementForgedConfig`](https://github.com/qiskit-community/prototype-entanglement-forging/blob/main/docs/2-reference_guide/reference_guide.md#options-entanglementforgedconfig) class.
+Users can choose between Statevector simulation, QASM simulation, or real quantum hardware.

+Statevector simulation is useful when we want to:
+1. get the exact values of energies (e.g. for chemistry problems) without any error bars (assuming there are no other sources of randomness)
+2. test the performance of an algorithm in the absence of shot noise (for VQE, there could be a difference between the trajectory of the parameters in the presence and absence of shot noise; in this case the statevector simulator can concretely provide an answer regarding the expressivity of a given ansatz without any uncertainty coming from shot noise)

+QASM simulation is useful when:
+1. the system sizes are larger because the statevector simulator scales exponentially in system size and will not be useful beyond small systems
+2. simulating circuits with noise to mimic a real noisy quantum computer

+When running the entanglement forging module either on the QASM simulator or on real quantum hardware, several additional options are available: `shots`, `bootstrap_trials`, `copysample_job_size`, `meas_error_mit`, `meas_error_shots`, `meas_error_refresh_period_minutes`, `zero_noise_extrap`.
+These options can be specified in the [`EntanglementForgedConfig`](https://github.com/qiskit-community/prototype-entanglement-forging/blob/main/docs/2-reference_guide/reference_guide.md#options-entanglementforgedconfig) class.
+Users can use the QASM simulator to test out these options before running them on real quantum hardware.

+Notes:
+- In the limit of infinite shots, the mean value of the QASM simulator will be equal to the value of the statevector simulator.
+- The QASM simulator also has a method that [mimics the statevector simulator](https://qiskit.org/documentation/tutorials/simulators/1_aer_provider.html) without shot noise as an alternative to statevector simulator.

 ## ⚠️ Current limitations